 “[T]he furniture was exceedingly modest, the tables were covered with oil-cloth, the salt-cellars were of wood, silver-plate was rare … the wine there was unadulterated, and the vaults were rich in vintages of good years and good growths, the cooking was highly esteemed.”

-In the late 1700s, General Napoleon Bonaparte and the French politician Paul Barras supposedly patronized the restaurant and dined there together.
+In the late 1700s, General Napoleon Bonaparte and the French politician Paul Barras supposedly patronized the Palais-Royal restaurants with Les Trois Frères Provençaux being one they dined at regularly.
 However, the restaurant did not take off financially until Napoleon decided to invade Spain and troops passed through Paris in 1808.
 That was when officers chose Trois Frères Provençaux as the spot for their “junketings.”
 According to one historian:

 “The receipts were not less than twelve or fifteen thousand francs a day (some $2400 or $3000).
 The Trois Frères Provençaux also saw, with all the then famed restaurants, the fortunate days of 1808 reproduced in 1814 and 1815.”

-One newspaper particularly pleased with the restaurant’s excellence wrote:
+The Pall Mall Gazette was particularly pleased with the restaurant’s excellence and wrote:

 “Their specialité is the suppers regardless of expense, where it is the supremest chic to throw the dessert to the coachmen in the street, and pelt the rakish attendants with napoleons.
 Accidents may happen in the best-regulated establishments, but as a rule nothing of that sort was tolerated at the Trois Frères.”